 The eligibility documentation is maintained in the database management system and may be supplemented with a physical client file.
 All eligibility documentation is to be reviewed for compliance by the subrecipient prior to weatherization services being provided, and then entered into the database management system for eligibility calculation.
-If one (1) year six or more has lapsed between the date of application and the date weatherization services is scheduled to begin on a particular job, the income of that client must be re-verified as per WV WAP and DOE requirements.
+If one (1) year or more has lapsed between the date of application and the date weatherization services is scheduled to begin on a particular job, the income of that client must be re-verified as per WV WAP and DOE requirements.
 WVDO provides a secondary review of eligibility documentation and process by selecting a sample of weatherization dwellings during the monitoring process.
 WVDO issued WVWPN 13-5 - Amended Income Eligibility Policy on June 28, 2019, to provide updated uniform guidelines on the definition of income and determining income eligibility.
 WVDO also provides to the WV WAP Network the Poverty Income Guidelines and Definition of Income document as revised by DOE each program year to supplement the Income Eligibility Policy.
-For PY 2019 - 2020, WVDO released WxBulletin 18-9 HHS Poverty Income Guidelines for 2019 & Percentages Charts, and DOE WPN - 19-3 Poverty Income and Definition of Income to was sent to the subgrantees on February 7, 2019, immediately after receipt of the WPN per guidelines stated in WPN 19-3.